Glossary Of Terms

 Rehabilitation Appeals Board

-This board is authorized under state law to review DOR actions or decisions that affect the application for or provision of vocational rehabilitation services, conduct impartial hearings, and issue final decisions.
+This board was authorized under state law to review DOR actions or decisions that affect the application for, or provision of, vocational rehabilitation services, conduct impartial hearings, and issue final decisions.
+This board no longer exists, and was replaced by the Fair Hearing process.

 Rehabilitation Technology Assessment / Evaluations